A Billion Star Rating

 Camps For Small Groups

 The campground has three sheltered camp kitchens with gas barbeques, cold water taps (untreated rainwater), dishwashing sinks, food preparation surfaces, dining tables and benches.
 The 42 individual camp sites include a range of layouts to cater for tents, campervans, caravans and camper trailers.
-Four of the camp sites, one camp kitchen and one toilet block have been designed for wheelchair access.
+If you are looking for accessible options, four of the camp sites, one camp kitchen and one toilet block have been designed for wheelchair access.

-Pitch a tent under the jarrah, blackbutt and marri trees or find a secluded fishing spot on the river bank.
-Situated right on the Murray River, Charlies Flat has secluded individual campsites along the river bank.
+Pitch a tent under the jarrah, blackbutt and marri trees or find a secluded fishing spot on the riverbank.
+Situated right on the Murray River, Charlies Flat has secluded individual campsites along the riverbank.
 It is not suitable for large groups.
-Swimming, canoeing and fishing can all be enjoyed at Charlies Flat.
+Your camping group will love swimming, canoeing and fishing at Charlies Flat.
 16 sites (tent sites, some RV sites) campfires permitted in season.

 Tony's Bend is a small campground nestled on the banks of the Murray River, ideal for families.
 With campsites close to the river, Tony's Bend offers a range of activities which include canoeing, fishing and swimming.
 Choose from 13 sites (tent sites, some RV sites), with campfires permitted in season.